This tutorial is designed to help you plan and run a successful escape room in your classroom.

 Run the activity

 Use Teach mode to take your students through the introductory information and questions.
 Play the event video for everyone to watch, and then start the countdown clock!
+Be sure to Pause the Class while you're doing all this so no one can jump ahead to the challenges.
 Students can come to you with their challenge solutions to enter into the simulation.
 When all solutions have been entered correctly (or when time runs out) a second video will play to celebrate the success or commiserate the defeat.

 For an additional challenge you can invent a catastrophe partway through the countdown clock (oh no, the redundant safety systems have failed!) and reduce the time they have left using the -min button in the simulation.